For Medicare Advantage families

 If you give us the go-ahead, we print and send it certified mail the same day, with tracking.
 We also file a one-page Medicare form (CMS-1696) so the plan sends the decision to us — which means we can tell you what happened without you having to chase the plan for it.

-75%
+75% were overturned

 Questions people ask first